 Tom Cruise (born July 3, 1962)

-Tom Cruise (born July 3, 1962): The media has followed Cruise’s every move for 30 of his 51 years, covering his exploits as a teen heartthrob, Oscar-nominated actor, film producer, husband, ex-husband, father, couch-jumper and Scientologist.
+Tom Cruise (born July 3, 1962): The media has followed Cruise’s every move for more than 30 years, covering his exploits as a teen heartthrob, Oscar-nominated actor, film producer, husband, ex-husband, father, couch-jumper and Scientologist.

 Montel Williams (born July 3, 1956)